travelai-public/anonymization-tool/README.md

 #### Places
 Place is defined as a location where a user spends significant amounts of time, and often includes a meaningful real-world correspondence.
 Example Places include user-specific locations such as home and office, or public areas such as shopping malls and parks.

-### Database Settings

-The software will automatically load the settings and connect to the DB according to the following environment variables:

-	DB_USERNAME
-	DB_HOST
-	DB_PORT
-	DB_NAME

-The anonymization tool will automatically revert to development configuration if no such settings can be found in the enviroment.

 ### Database Format